The 4 Enabling DisciplinesDexterity

-Coaching Ourselves is a Peer-to-Peer learning process which enables employees to learn from and with each other.
+Coaching Ourselves is a Peer-to-Peer Networking process which enables employees to learn from and with each other.
 It provides a framework through which employees are able increase both their knowledge and skills in specific business areas either digitally or on-site at their business location.
 By expanding their skill-set and know-how, employees are empowered to personally contribute to creating a more agile organization.

 Top notch content developed by world-wide experts

 The founder of CoachingOurselves, Henry Mintzberg, received his PhD at the Sloan School of Management at the Massachusetts Institute of Technology (MIT).
 He is currently a professor at McGill University (Montreal, Canada).
 Dr. Mintzberg has been invited to Europe by both INSEAD and the London Business School to serve as a guest professor.

 The CoachingOurselves modules have been created by Dr. Mintzberg's worldwide network of leading professors, thinkers and practitioners.
 He has attracted these renowned collegues from the best business schools and universities to collaborate with him to create top quality content on an MBA level.
 More than 60 modules makes this content accessible to employees at all levels of an organization.